 Intensive Modern Standard Arabic (1-13 Weeks): If you’re interested in learning Modern Standard Arabic (Fusha), our Intensive Arabic Language Program in the West Bank, Palestine, is the perfect fit for you, regardless of your motivation.
-Engage in the West Bank offers super-intensive, intensive, and non-intensive immersion Arabic programs in Modern Standard Arabic, as well as dialects such as Palestinian colloquial Arabic, a dialect of Levantine Arabic.
+Engage in the West Bank offers super-intensive, intensive, and non-intensive immersion Arabic programs in Modern Standard Arabic and dialects such as Palestinian colloquial Arabic, a dialect of Levantine Arabic.

 Whether you’re an undergraduate, graduate, professional, or retiree, our intensive Modern Standard Arabic language programs cater to your needs.
 Located in the city of Hebron, in the West Bank, our Arabic language programs welcome all levels of learners, from first-time learners and beginners to intermediate and advanced learners.
 If you’re currently enrolled in a college or university, you may also earn academic credit toward your studies by participating in our intensive Arabic immersion program.